 - If you are anticipating a lower 2018, then either retain funds in your company for payment next year or, if operating from a trust, distribute to a corporate beneficiary.
-However you must ensure the corporate beneficiary has a trust as shareholder, if at a lower marginal tax.
+However, you must ensure the corporate beneficiary has a trust as a shareholder, if at a lower marginal tax.

 - If using a discretionary trust, you must complete distribution minutes.

 - It's also a good idea to look at your business structure.
 This is because many owners may pay significantly more tax on either a business sale if operating under a company structure or are operating from an inefficient structure.
 If considering a restructure, compete before 30 June so that you can begin the new financial year appropriately.